Student-centric advice and objective recommendations

 How many credit hours is considered part-time?

 You should check with your school’s financial aid office to confirm whether or not you qualify as a part-time student in the eyes of your school.
 Colleges and universities vary widely in their definitions of part-time enrollment.
 Private scholarships also have inconsistent sets of rules regarding enrollment, and often use the terms “part-time” and “half-time” interchangeably.
-Federal aid follows a stricter set of rules, which we outline below.
+Federal aid follows a stricter set of rules, which we outline later in this article.

-Although enrollment criteria vary by school, we can look at Brigham Young University’s rules as an example.
-Students enrolled in 0.5 to 8.5 hours per semester are considered part-time. while students enrolled in 9 to 11.5 hours are three-quarter time, and only students enrolled in 12 hours are full-time.
-Some colleges mandate a minimum of 6 credit hours for students to qualify as part-time, and others divide all students between part-time and full-time, eliminating the three-quarter status.
+Most colleges mandate a minimum of 6 credit hours for students to qualify as part-time and 12 credit hours to qualify as full-time.
+Enrollment criteria can vary by school so it’s always best to discuss with your admissions or financial aid advisor.
+For example, Brigham Young University considers students enrolled in 0.5 to 8.5 hours per semester as part-time.
+Students enrolled in 9 to 11.5 hours are three-quarter time, and only students enrolled in 12 hours are full-time.
+Some colleges mandate a minimum of 6 credit hours for students to qualify as part-time, and others divide all students between part-time and full-time, eliminating the three-quarter status entirely.

 Part-time students are typically offered the same need-based financial aid opportunities as full-time students.
 The per-semester award amount typically decreases proportionally with the number of enrolled hours, but your overall award throughout your education should remain the same.